Communication Disorders

 Learning Outcomes

-1. Recognize and describe relevant anatomy and physiology of normal voice production, including laryngeal and respiratory anatomy and physiology
+1. Students will be able to recognize and describe relevant anatomy and physiology of normal voice production including laryngeal and respiratory anatomy and physiology.

 View Learning Outcomes